ronaldo-itfolks/u-driver-logs/README.md

 # Tasks
 * 1/3 "UCDFS-49"
 ```
-I finished the existing content analysis and concluded the initial code for the beginning of the creation of the components.
+I finished the existing content analysis and concluded the initial code,
+for the beginning of the creation of the components.
 ```
 * 2/3 "UCDFS-2"
 ```
-I created a component that generates a qr-code with the affiliation link to the platform/application!
+I created a component that generates a qr-code,
+with the affiliation link to the platform/application!
 ```
 * 3/3 "UCDFS-51"
 ```